The Woman in Black: Stage play

 The play of The Woman in Black was adapted by Stephen Mallatratt in December 1987 and started off as a low budget production for the new Christmas play in Scarborough.
-It turned out to be so successful that it arrived in London's West End two years later in January 1989, taking up residence at the London Fortune Theatre on 7 June that same year and is currently the second longest-running play in the West End.
+It turned out to be so successful that it arrived in London's West End 13 months later in January 1989, taking up residence at the London Fortune Theatre on 7 June that same year.
+It is currently the second longest-running play in the West End.
 For the 30th Anniversary year the West End cast from May 2018-March 2019 was Richard Hope as Arthur Kipps and Mark Hawkins as the Actor, then from 19 March 2019 Stuart Fox with Matthew Spencer.
-As of November 2022, Julian Forsyth now plays Arthur Kipps with Matthew Spencer still playing the Actor.
+As of November 2022, Julian Forsyth played Arthur Kipps with Matthew Spencer still playing the Actor.
+The 33-yearlong run at The Fortune Theater ended on March 4, 2023.

 Mallatratt's version sees Arthur rehearsing with an actor in an attempt to perform the story to family and friends, which allows him to relive the haunting of Eel Marsh House as a play within a play.